Articles & Advice About Mental Health

 If you or a loved one are experiencing suicidal thoughts, reach out for help immediately.
 The National Suicide Prevention Lifeline can be reached at 1-800-273-8255, and is available 24/7.

-If you are experiencing any of these symptoms above, and it’s disrupting your ability to function daily, consult a mental health professional.
+If you are experiencing any of these symptoms above and disrupt your ability to function daily, consult a mental health professional.
 Mental illness is highly treatable with therapy and (if necessary) medication.
 If someone you love is experiencing these symptoms, you can reach out and get them help.

 People who live with chronic mental health issues can benefit from therapy.
 Depending on the individual’s needs, there are many types of therapy to choose from, and it’s important to stay informed about what works best for your particular mental health issue.
 You can want to work with a therapist in your local area or see an online therapist.